-In addition, it should be noted that, despite the publication of the "Green Bond Principles" by the International Capital Market Association to provide guidelines on issuing green instruments, there is currently no clearly defined definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green", "environmental" "social" or "sustainable" or an equivalently-labelled project or as to what precise attributes are required for a particular project to be defined as "green", "environmental" or "sustainable" or such other equivalent label nor can any assurance be given that such a clear definition or consensus will develop over time.
-Accordingly, no assurance is or can be given to investors that any projects or uses the subject of, or related to, any Eligible Activities and Assets will meet any or all investor expectations regarding such "green", "environmental", "social", "sustainable" or other equivalently-labelled performance objectives (including Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, the so called "EU Taxonomy", once implemented) or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Activities and Assets.
+In addition, it should be noted that, despite the publication of the "Green Bond Principles", "Social Bond Principles" and "Sustainability Bond Guidance" by the International Capital Market Association to provide guidelines on issuing green, social and sustainable instruments, there is currently no clearly defined definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green", "environmental" "social" or "sustainable" or an equivalently-labelled project or as to what precise attributes are required for a particular project to be defined as "green", "environmental" or "sustainable" or such other equivalent label nor can any assurance be given that such a clear definition or consensus will develop over time.
+Accordingly, no assurance is or can be given to investors that any projects or uses the subject of, or related to, any Eligible Activities and Assets will meet any or all investor expectations regarding such "green", "environmental", "social", "sustainable" or other equivalently-labelled performance objectives (including Regulation (EU) 2020/852 of the European Parliament and of the Council of the EU of 18 June 2020 (the "EU Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment, the so called "EU Sustainable Finance Taxonomy", once implemented) or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Activities and Assets.
+On 21st April, 2021, the European Commission approved the first delegated act and the Delegated Regulation supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council of the EU (the "EU Taxonomy Climate Delegated Act") was formally adopted on 4th June, 2021 and applied from 1st January, 2022.
+The EU Taxonomy Climate Delegated Act is aimed at supporting sustainable investment by making it clear which economic activities most contribute to the EU's environmental objectives.
+The EU Taxonomy Climate Delegated Act sets out criteria for economic activities in the sectors that are most relevant for achieving climate neutrality and delivering on climate change adaptation.
+This includes sectors such as energy, forestry, manufacturing, transport and buildings.
+Criteria for other environmental objectives will follow in a later delegated act, in line with mandates in the EU Taxonomy Regulation.
+While the Bank's Sustainable Finance Framework is expected to be in alignment with the relevant objectives for the EU Sustainable Finance Taxonomy, until all criteria for such objectives have been developed and disclosed, it is not known whether the Bank's Sustainable Finance Framework will satisfy those criteria are established, is not certain.
+Accordingly, no assurance is or can be given by the Bank, the Arranger or the Dealers that the eligibility criteria for Eligible Green Assets will satisfy any requisite criteria determined under the Sustainable Finance Taxonomy Regulation or within the EU Sustainable Finance Taxonomy at any time